 Don’t ever make a big purchase before you give yourself at least 24 hours to “sleep on it”.
 Often times we get so excited about getting the new thing, that we don’t think clearly.
 A night of good sleep can do wonders for that.

 13. Don’t trip over dollars to chase pennies

 We oftentimes hinder our ability to make more money because we are so focused on saving it.
 The most common scenario is when you do something yourself that you should pay someone else to do but don’t.
-Those are actually bad money habits.
+While not worse, you could have better money habits.

 What you’re not taking into account is the value of your time and what you could create with that time back.